natexlee/Planets-REST-API/README.md

 ## Prerequisites
 • Must have pip installed

 • Must be using an IDE that supports Python such as VS Code.

 ## How To Use:

 1: Create a virtual environment for this project

-2: install FastAPI using the command pip install fastAPI
+2: Install FastAPI using the command '''pip install fastAPI'''

 3: Install uvicorn using the command pip install uvicorn